Anees-baig/RDUNet/README.md

 ## Contact

-If you have any question about the code or paper, please contact francisco.gurrola@cimat.mx .
+If you have any question about the code or paper, please contact aneesahamed@ieee.org